How Often Do You Go To The Doctor When Pregnant?

 Anatomy Scan (20 Week Ultrasound)

 A highlight of the second trimester is the 20-week ultrasound, also called an anatomy scan.
+This is when you can find out the sex of the baby!

 This is an in-depth ultrasound that takes dozens of measurements of your baby including the head size and femur length.
 They also check the heart rate, development of major organs (like the heart, brain, kidneys, and lungs).
 Finally, they check for blood flow from the umbilical cord.